adam-eldredge/AllergyAllies/README.md

 Use third-party user auth such as Firebase for better security, and to implement forgot password, verify email, etc. functionality.

+Some known issues:
+- Practice can change treatment vials via survey - can cause display issues for patient's previous treatments

 ---

 *FEATURES IN BACKLOG* <br>